When students interact with content in a variety of ways,

 your notes, use multiple examples and include lab data you have to support your

+claim.
 I recommend that the question is complex

 enough that it requires students to reference their notes or materials from

-class, but not so complex that struggling students are lost for words.
+class, but not so complex that struggling students are lost for words. - Give students 30 seconds to think independently

-about the question, referencing their notes or text for supporting details.
+about the question, referencing their notes or text for supporting details. - Next, Set a timer for 30 seconds and use a

 signal such as a bell to announce that the discussion has begun.
 Student A should share their answer